Mahsak89/battleship-game/README.md

 ***
 This project was deployed using Code Institute's mock terminal for Heroku.
 Below are the steps I followed to be able to deploy the terminal to the website:

-  1.Create a new Heroku app on the Heroku website.
+  1. Create a new Heroku app on the Heroku website.
-  2.Set config vars: Port and give it a value of 8000.
+  2. Set config vars: Port and give it a value of 8000.
-  3.Set buildpacks to Python and NodeJS in that order.
+  3. Set buildpacks to Python and NodeJS in that order.
-  4.Link the Heroku app to the repository on GitHub.
+  4. Link the Heroku app to the repository on GitHub.
-  5.Click on Deploy.
+  5. Click on Deploy.

 ### Create Repository